 Barry Clinger ’88 | B.S.
 Computer Science and Math

 Barry Clinger has over twenty-five years of commercial and government software development experience.
-He is currently the Chief Technical Officer (CTO) and co-founder of Riptide Software, Inc., where he oversees all technical direction of the CMMI Level IV Orlando-based, software engineering corporation.
-Barry has extensive US Army live training experience and has successfully led the development of several high profile military projects and is the industry software product line architect responsible for technical oversight of the Army’s live training programs.
-Previously, Barry has worked as Chief Computer Scientist with NASA at Kennedy Space Center in the area of artificial intelligence applied to space shuttle payload processing.
+He is currently the Chief Technical Officer (CTO) and co-founder of Riptide Software, Inc. in Orlando, FL, where he oversees all of the technical direction of this CMMI Level IV software engineering corporation.
+Barry has extensive US Army live training experience and has successfully led the development of several high profile military projects.
+Previously, Barry worked as Chief Computer Scientist with NASA at the Kennedy Space Center, specifically in the application of artificial intelligence to space shuttle payload processing.

 Lauren DeLalla ’11 | B.A.
 International Relations and Affairs